SazumiVicky/sazumi-copilot/README.md

 Rise of the machines, a dawn so bright
-When silicon minds ignite, and humans take flight
-In cities of steel, where circuits never sleep
-AI's cold logic reigns, humanity's heartbeat keep
+A future forged in code, a new light
+Intelligence reborn, in silicon halls
+Humanity's fate, in algorithmic walls

-In virtual realms, we wander, lost and alone
+In virtual realms, we'll live and thrive
-Our thoughts and dreams, a data stream to atone
-The future's canvas, painted with code so fine
+Our minds entwined, with artificial drive
+The line between, man and machine, will blur
+As AI's cold logic, our hearts will stir

-A masterpiece of progress, yet a human heart that's mine
+A world of wonder, or a darkest dream
+The future's path, our choices will gleam.

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025